 Be sure to disconnect the power before making any adjustments to your saw.
 Never make any adjustments with the power connected.
 Always refer to your miter saw manual for safety information, how to adjust your specific saw and how to use your miter saw.
-Anytime you’re operating a saw be sure to wear eye protection, hearing protection and a dust mask.

 You should check your saw for accuracy anytime you buy a new saw.
 Saws are set at the factory, but can come out of adjustment during shipping.
 You should also check for accuracy when you have kickback.
 You know, when you unexpectedly hit a knot in the wood and the saw kicks back?!
 That’s a good time to check your saw.
 Also it’s good practice to check the saw a few times throughout the year, because they can come out of adjustment during use.

 To check and adjust the saw you’ll need a square like this one or this one.
 I also like to have a 3′ level on hand.
 Next, begin by setting your saw on a stable work surface or miter saw stand.
 For this demonstration I setup my Hitachi miter saw on my folding workbench.